strukturart/feedolin/README.md

 + Enter to show full news
 + Soft left to go back
 + Soft right go to url
++ If you are in *visit source* page press 2 for auto scroll

 ## To do